 Garden noise and activities in the garden can also have an effect on neighbours.
 Everyone can expect some noise from those that live around them.

 Noise-related issues are generally not considered to be anti-social behaviour.
 They are often lifestyle issues and your neighbour may not be aware they are being noisy.
 Having a polite conversation with your neighbour may help the situation.
-If you are worried about speaking with your neighbour, you can download our Dear Neighbour card.
+If you are worried about speaking with your neighbour, you can download our standard Dear Neighbour card or our Dear Neighbour card for use during the coronavirus lockdown.
 We can also provide you with further support.

 - We can support you by referring you to an independent mediation service.
 This is often a good way of dealing with anti-social behaviour.
 It can also help neighbours see each other’s point of view.